-All plans will be reviewed formally each term.
+All plans will be reviewed formally each term and shared with parents/carers in line with the SEND code of practice.
 In addition, plans will be continuously monitored by the Form Tutor/ Teacher who has overall responsibility, supported by the Progress Leader and SENDCO.